LambdAurora/optifine_alternatives/README.in.md

 ## This list

 This list will list recommended OptiFine alternatives by me (LambdAurora), so it has some requirements for mods to be listed here:

- - They must be publicly available, if it's only accessible through Discord they are not eligible.
+ - They must be publicly available, if they're only available on request they are not eligible.
- - Mods must respect the Minecraft's EULA.
+ - Mods must respect the Mojang EULA.
+ - Cheat ("PVP") clients (Badlion / Lunar / etc.) are not considered mods.
- - Mods must not refer to a cheat client.
+ - Mods must not refer to cheat clients.
  - Mods that change gameplay in a way (e.g. zoom) that have a way for servers to disable them will be favored.
  - Free and open-source mods are favored.